WhiteeyeHacker/HackerBot/README.md

 # HackerBot
 A bot for our discord server.

-Make sure to read the wiki: https://github.com/WhiteeyeHacker/HackerBot/wiki
+Make sure to read the [wiki](https://github.com/WhiteeyeHacker/HackerBot/wiki)

 **ChangeLog:**